-104.60 If as a result of an official campus appeal it is determined that the student was improperly disciplined, the Chancellor or Chancellor's Designee shall, if requested by the student, have the record of the hearing sealed, and have any reference to the disciplinary process removed from the student's record.
+104.60 If as a result of an official campus appeal it is determined that the student was improperly subjected to Student Conduct Outcomes, the Chancellor or Chancellor's Designee shall, if requested by the student, have the record of the hearing sealed, and have any reference to the disciplinary process removed from the student's record.
 In such case, the record of the hearing may be used only in connection with legal proceedings.
 The Chancellor also may take other reasonable actions to ensure that the status of the student's relationship to the University shall not be adversely affected.